 Record Your Results

 Results: Compare results to the Canadian Drinking Water Guidelines.
-The CGLS for manganese should give a result very close to the 0.05 mg/L guideline; a darker colour means that the water does not meet Canadian Drinking Water Guidelines.
+The CGLS for manganese should give a result very close to the 0.02 mg/L guideline; a darker colour means that the water does not meet the aesthetic objective for manganese in the Canadian Drinking Water Guidelines.

 Safe Handling of Materials